Anon-Planet/thgtoa/chatrooms-rules.md

 - No NSFW content (no Porn, no Gore, no Hentai...)
 - No upload of any non-media files (binaries, executables, compressed files...)
 - No voice messages (these will be auto-deleted by the bots)
+- Moderation for small offenses (off-topic talking for example) will follow a 3 step system: Warning > Kick > Ban (those can be appealed,  see the end of this page).
+- Moderation for heavy offenses (CSAM for example) might result in an immediate ban and possibly an immediate permaban where an appeal will be denied.
+Some of those heavy offenses might result in a report to the server admins or even the authorities.
+- All kicks and bans shall have a clear reason and bans shall have an expiration time.
+It is up to the person being banned to contact the moderators or adminds of the room to request unban based on expiration.
-- **Avoid drifting too much off-topic or move to an off-topic room like #bnonymity**
+- **Avoid drifting too much off-topic or move to an off-topic room like #bnonymity (lax moderation) or PSA Off-Topic (#psa-ot:envs.net and normal moderation) **
 - **Any discussion about AnonyPla / Lena whereabouts is only tolerated, to an extent, in the #Bnonymity room.**

 Some exceptions can apply, see the [exceptions](#exceptions) section at the bottom of this page.
 Violations will be handled at the discretion of the acting moderator.